Kerrawesome/helpful-library/README.md

-# Mini Library
+# Teachings Library
 A collection of metaphysical texts compiled by Kerrawesome.

 ## Disclaimer

 >[!IMPORTANT]
->Mini Library serves as a proof of concept.
+>Teachings Library serves as a proof of concept.
 All content remains the work of their respective authors and the property of their estates.
 >
 >This collection is for educational purposes only, we do not endorse or facilitate piracy.
 >